Degree-one foliations on complete intersections: Structure theorem for foliations on complete intersections

 \begin{proof} The proof is similar to the proof of Corollary \ref{C:new deg_two_quadric}.
-Except for the subfoliation $\G$ has dimension one, and \cite[Proposition 3.18]{AD-fano2} does not apply.
-Instead, $\TG = \oq3$ and $\G$ is defined by a global vector field on $\q3$ without zeros in Codimension-one.
+Except when the subfoliation $\G$ has dimension one, and \cite[Proposition 3.18]{AD-fano2} does not apply.
+Instead, $\TG = \oq3$ and $\G$ is defined by a global vector field on $\q3$ without zeros in codimension one.

-Let $\omega\in H^0(\q3 , \Omega_{\q3}^1(3))$ be a 1-form defining $\F$ and define
+Let $\omega\in H^0(\q3 , \Omega_{\q3}^1({4}))$ be a 1-form defining $\F$ and define

 the Lie algebra of infinitesimal automorphisms of $\F$, here $\mathcal{L}_v\omega$ is the Lie derivative.
-Moreover, define $\fix(\F) = H^0(\q3, T\q3) \subset \aut(\F)$.
+Moreover, define $\fix(\F) = H^0(\q3, T\F) \subset \aut(\F)$.
 Note that $\G$ is defined by a vector field $v\in \fix(\F)$.

-By \cite[Lemma 4.3]{LPT13}, either $\fix(\F) \neq \aut(\F)$ and $\F$ is defined by a closed rational 1-form without zeros in Codimension-one; or $\fix(\F) = \aut(\F)$ and there exists a non-trivial algebraic action of a one-dimensional Lie group tangent to $\F$; on $\q3$ this group must be $\C$ or $\C^*$.
-Suppose we are in the latter case and assume $\G$ is defined by said algebraic action.
+By \cite[Lemma 4.3]{LPT13}, either $\fix(\F) \neq \aut(\F)$ and $\F$ is defined by a closed rational 1-form without zeros in codimension one; or $\fix(\F) = \aut(\F)$ and there exists a non-trivial algebraic action of a one-dimensional Lie group tangent to $\F$; on $\q3$ this group must be $\C$ or $\C^*$.
+Suppose we are in the latter case, and let $\G$ denote the foliation defined by this algebraic action.
+Finally, if $\G$ has only zero-dimensional singularities, then \cite[Lemma 4.2]{LPT13} implies that $\TF = \oq{3} \oplus \oq{3}(-1)$. \end{proof}